 Coral reefs are in decline worldwide.
 Climate change has reduced coral cover and surviving corals are under increasing pressure.
 Rising ocean temperatures and marine heat waves led to mass coral bleaching on the northern and central Great Barrier Reef in 2016 and 2017, compounded by cyclones and outbreaks of coral-eating crown-of-thorns starfish.

 Despite the alarming outlook, the Great Barrier Reef still has high biodiversity, natural beauty and resilience.
-Commitments by governments to the targets of the Paris Climate Agreement could limit global warming to between 1.5 and 2 degrees Celsius above pre-industrial levels (noting the Reef has already warmed by ~0.7 degrees).
+Commitments by governments to the targets of the Paris Climate Agreement could limit global warming to between 1.5°C and 2°C above pre-industrial levels (noting the Reef has already warmed by ~1°C).
 This gives us a window of opportunity to develop additional actions to support the resilience of coral reefs and to sustain their values and services.

-The RRAP program looks into ways we can assist the Reef's capacity for recovery and adaptation.
+RRAP is investigating ways to assist the Reef's capacity for recovery and adaptation.
 The ultimate aim is to help protect coral species that provide critical habitat for 35 percent of the world's fish, thousands of other marine species, and support livelihoods and economies worth hundreds of billions.

-Climate change mitigation is critical to give the Reef a chance into the future.
-However, even if global warming can be kept within 1.5 degrees Celsius above pre-industrial (the most optimistic goal of the Paris Climate Agreement), the world is set to warm another 0.5 degrees Celsius in the coming decades (http://www.ipcc.ch/report/ar5/syr/).
+Global emissions reduction remains the most important action to minimise the impact of climate change on the Great Barrier Reef and other coral reefs of the world.
+However, even if global warming can be kept within 1.5 degrees Celsius above pre-industrial (the most optimistic goal of the Paris Climate Agreement), the world is set to warm another 0.5 degrees Celsius in the coming decades.

 Because corals already live close to their temperature tolerance limit, this amount of warming will likely be too much for many sensitive coral species, including those that build important fish habitat.
-This means that safeguarding the Reef requires new interventions in addition to strong carbon mitigation and continued conventional management.
+Emissions reduction, on its own, is no longer enough to guarantee the survival of the Great Barrier Reef as we know it.
+Safeguarding the Reef requires new interventions in addition to strong carbon mitigation and best-practice conventional management.

-Q: What will we do if global warming exceeds 2° Celsius?
+Q: What will we do if global warming exceeds 2°C?

-The additional warming that the Reef will experience will depend not only on the latent warming already in the system, but also future emission trajectories (http://www.ipcc.ch/report/ar5/syr/).
-The RRAP will evaluate the costs, feasibility and risks across multiple scenarios - climate change trajectories and social/economic futures.
-The Reef will have its best chance of maintaining biodiversity and ecological value if additional warming can be minimised and if people continue to care about the Reef and support its management (http://www.environment.gov.au/marine/gbr/publications/reef-2050-plan-review-options-final-report).
-If global warming exceeds 2 degrees C above the pre-industrial level, then we will need to consider more radical interventions and measures of adaptation to build resilience.
-The RRAP proposes to evaluate a range of active interventions such as assisted gene flow, assisted evolution and gene editing so that they are ready and safe if or when we need them.
-Using these approaches to protect key species in key places could maintain critical Reef values under less favourable climate scenarios.
+The additional warming the Reef will experience will depend not only on the latent warming already in the system, but also future emission trajectories.
+RRAP has evaluated the costs, feasibility and risks across multiple scenarios: climate change trajectories and social/economic futures.
+The Reef will have its best chance of maintaining biodiversity and ecological value if additional warming can be minimised and if people continue to care about the Reef and support its management.
+If global warming exceeds 2°C above the pre-industrial level, we will need to consider more radical interventions and measures of adaptation to build resilience.
+RRAP is evaluating a range of potential interventions including large-scale cooling and shading techniques and developing enhanced, heat-resistant corals to help increase reef adaptation to the changing conditions.
+Taking these approaches to protect key species in key target locations could maintain critical Reef values under less favourable climate scenarios.
 Importantly, CO2 mitigation and continued water quality management, starfish control and no-take areas will be more important than ever, and the prerequisite for a successful reef adaptation program.

-Q: The GBR is huge: how can you make a difference?
+Q: The Great Barrier Reef is huge: how can we make a difference?

-The RRAP program will use the Reef's natural processes of larval dispersal to help spread resilient species or populations to reefs that need climate tolerance urgently.
-Where possible, we will help the Reef help itself, which will make our work cost-effective.
-A small subset of the Reef's 3000 individual reefs can help colonize corals on large areas of the Reef in a short time frame (http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2003355).
-Understanding and designing strategies for when and where RRAP interventions will be most effective is a key focus of our work in 2018.
-The RRAP will focus on the recovery and survival of coral species that serve key ecological functions and underpin multiple Reef values.
+RRAP interventions would aim to harness the Reef's natural processes of larval dispersal to help spread resilient species or populations to reefs that need urgently need climate tolerance.
+Where possible, we would help the Reef help itself.
+A small subset of the Reef's 3000 individual reefs can help colonise corals on large areas of the Reef in a short time.
+RRAP research includes understanding and designing strategies for when and where RRAP interventions would be most effective.
+RRAP is focused on the recovery and survival of coral species that serve key ecological functions and underpin multiple Reef values.
 These include species that build important fish habitats.
-In addition to using natural Reef processes to help us scale up interventions in key areas, we will work closely with engineering and technology sectors to develop innovative deployment solutions that can be delivered cost effectively at scale.
+In addition to using natural Reef processes to help us scale up interventions in key areas, RRAP is working closely with engineering and technology sectors to develop innovative deployment solutions that can be delivered cost effectively at scale.

 Q: Can corals adapt to climate change?

 Corals have adjusted and adapted to their environment over decades to millennia.
-For example, corals in the Persian Gulf survive temperatures that are too extreme for coral species elsewhere, while certain coral species naturally tolerate water with lower pH.
-On the GBR temperatures vary by several degrees from North to South and large temperature differences also exist within reefs between habitats and depths.
+For example, corals in the Persian Gulf survive temperatures that are too extreme for coral species elsewhere, while certain coral species naturally tolerate more acidic (lower pH) water.
+On the Great Barrier Reef, temperatures vary by several degrees from north to south, and large temperature differences also exist within reefs between habitats and depths.
 The thermal tolerance of corals reflects their local temperature environment.
 This means corals in the northern Great Barrier Reef bleach at higher temperatures than those to the south.
-With rapid global warming, including all Reef regions, the key question is whether rates of natural adaptation are fast enough to keep up.
+With rapid global warming, the key question is whether rates of natural adaptation are fast enough to keep up.

 Q: Species will adapt to changing climates - why not let nature take care of itself?

-The current rate of environmental change, and back-to-back bleaching events in 2016 and 2017, has raised concerns that most reef-building coral will not be able to adapt fast enough.
-This could result in a catastrophic loss of coral.
+The current rate of environmental change, and back-to-back bleaching events in 2016 and 2017, raised concerns that most reef-building coral will not be able to adapt fast enough.
+Recent research has found the Reef's resilience may already be impaired with significantly reduced rates of coral recruitment and recovery following the bleaching events.
+Ultimately, this could result in a catastrophic loss of coral.
 Because corals build habitats and reef structure, they are foundational for much of the Reef's biodiversity.
 Losing coral therefore means losing functions, and consequences could be devastating for all reef life and the people and economies who depend on it.
 The result could be a Reef with few ecological, social and economic values intact.

 Q: Isn't conventional management enough?

-Conventional coral reef management on the Great Barrier Reef is currently focused on protecting reefs through zoning, managing and improving water quality and removing Crown of Thorns starfish (http://www.gbrmpa.gov.au/).
+Conventional coral reef management on the Great Barrier Reef is currently focused on protecting reefs through zoning, managing and improving water quality and managing the populations of coral-eating crown-of-thorns starfish.
 These efforts remain critical to support reef recovery between bleaching events and storms.
 However, the gain in reef resilience from conventional efforts, even if they are intensified, cannot compensate for the stress caused by more frequent and severe bleaching events.
 In short: climate change will increasingly affect the Reef's natural resilience despite the best conventional management efforts.

-Q: Will new interventions make the Great Barrier Reef lose its natural and pristine value?
+Q: Will new interventions affect the Great Barrier Reef's natural and pristine value?

 The Great Barrier Reef and all other coral reefs in the world are changing as a result of impacts from human activities including climate change - with or without our best interventions.
-The RRAP aims to provide solutions to maintain the ecological functions and species that support biodiversity, tourism and fisheries are given the best chance of survival into the future.
+RRAP aims to provide solutions to help the Reef help itself, to maintain the ecological functions and species that support biodiversity, tourism and fisheries and give the Reef the best chance of survival in the future.